Emerging Trends in Corporate Books and Records Litigation

 While recent cases continue to shed light on the evolving Section 220 case law, practitioners must keep themselves in the know of emerging trends and developments in the backdrop.
 Similarly, companies must ensure that their existing procedures, policies, and best practices are consistent when a Section 220 demand is received to avoid pitfalls.

-Join a distinguished panel of key thought leaders and professionals assembled by The Knowledge Group as they present the audience with a comprehensive discussion of the significant trends and developments in corporate books and records litigation.
+In this LIVE Webcast, join litigation lawyers Michael McConnell (Jones Day) and Stephen C. Norman (Potter Anderson & Corroon LLP) as they present a comprehensive discussion of the significant trends and developments in corporate books and records litigation.
 Speakers will also offer best practices in light of the changing legal climate.

 Key topics include: